DavidPH/DH-dlc/README.LANGUAGE.txt

 Defines a compound object.
 When compounding as TYPE, data is added to the compounded object.
 See Compound Objects.

+[RETURN TYPE] # function : NAME {DATA}
+Defines a custom function that is invoked like a normal function.
+Arguments can be accessed by arg0, arg1, arg2, etc. The number of args is stored in argc.
+The command #return is used to return a value.
+If the function ends without returning a value, the result is undefined.

 # include : FILENAME;
 Processes the indicated file.
 If file is not found, then directories indicated by --include are checked, followed by those in the environment variable